(Pocket-lint) - Google has had a wide range of video and chat solutions over the years, many discontinued and many

 Google Duo was announced in 2016 as an equivalent to Apple's FaceTime, pushed as a person-to-person video calling app.
 It has a much more personal feel to it than Hangouts or Meet.
 You can access Duo on duo.google.com.

 Google Duo will let you place voice or video calls to contacts via phone numbers or email addresses.
 You can leave video messages for those who can't answer those calls, which makes it very different to Hangouts and Meets.
 There's no support for text messaging or screen sharing like you get in Meet.

 Although it's principally designed for person-to-person calling, Duo will support groups up to 12 people.
 There's a low light mode that will boost your video using AI and Google has announced new video codecs to improve the quality of Duo video calls.
 It also supports AR functions for callers to use.

 Duo also has a feature called Knock Knock, which is where your video is shown to the person you are calling when the phone is ringing.
 It's like having someone at your door.

 Google Duo is available in a browser, and in Android and iOS apps.
 It's available on the same platforms but has been rebranded as Google Meet.

 Google Duo is free, you just need a Google account.

 Which is the best for you?

 Hangouts survives as an odd overlap in the middle.
-With the name dropped from Meet and Chat, Hangouts is now just the preserve of non-G Suite users, i.e., those with a Google account.
+With the name dropped from Meet and Chat, Hangouts is now just the preserve of non-Workspace users, i.e., those with a Google account.
 It's still able to make group video calls and group chats from one app, but the experience isn't as refined as either other solution.
 It really does feel as though Hangouts has had its day and users will be streamlined into the other two services at some point in the future.